Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 38 - Build Your First Defi (Decentralised Finance) DApp - DBANK/38.09 Connecting the Motoko Backend to our JS Frontend/README.md

 ```

 Here, we use a relative path to access the declarations folder, which exposes our Motoko code to JavaScript in a way that JavaScript can understand and call these functions.
 This acts as a bridge between the two languages, allowing us to call functions like `checkBalance`, `compound`, `topUp`, and `withdrawl`.

+### Updating the Current Balance on Page Load

+Our first goal is to update the balance displayed on the frontend so that it shows the actual current balance instead of placeholder text.
+To achieve this, we will use the `checkBalance()` function from the `dbank` module, which returns the current balance value.